Vairamuthu filmography

 Vairamuthu is an Indian lyricist, poet, and novelist working in the Tamil film industry.
 A master's graduate from the Pachaiyappa's College in Chennai, he first worked as a translator, while also being a published poet.
 He entered the Tamil film industry in the year 1980, with the film Nizhalgal, an Ilaiyaraaja musical, directed by Bharathiraja.
 During the course of his 40-year film career, he has written over 7,500 songs and poems which have won him seven National Awards, the most for any Indian lyricist.
 He has also been honored with a Padma Shri, a Padma Bhushan and a Sahitya Akademi Award, for his abundant literary output.

-His association With A. R. Rahman is notable.
-Their association has won four out of six National Awards for A. R. Rahman and four out of seven National Awards for Vairamuthu.
-His association with filmmaker Mani Ratnam is also very well known and highly successful.
-The trio (A. R. Rahman, Vairamuthu, Mani Ratnam) completed 25 years of their successful association in 2017.
+Vairamuthu is known for his collaborations with A. R. Rahman.
+Their association has won four out of six National Awards for Rahman and four out of seven National Awards for Vairamuthu.
+He is also known for his collaborations with filmmaker Mani Ratnam.